CS5342: Multimedia Computing and Applications

 Video Summarization; Multimedia Simplification

-* Multimedia Surveillance (4 hrs)
+* Multimedia Data Mining (2 hrs)

 * Multimedia Security (2 hrs)

-Watermarking; Forensics;
+Watermarking; Forensics

 * Current Issues & Trends (2 hrs)